MhithiJ/Radiation-Monitoring-APP/README.md

 Hit me up on instructions on how to test this..
 It's pretty easy to check it out too tho.

 Thank you.
-ReadMe file will updated periodically.
+ReadMe file will be updated periodically.